 Buying life insurance can seem hard (and not just because it involves thinking about the day when you’ll kick the bucket.)
-Life insurance products come in many shapes and sizes, and they differ in how much they cost and pay out.
+Life insurance products come in many shapes and sizes, and they differ in how much they cost and payout.
 This makes choosing the right one about as easy as buying a gift for your mother-in-law.
-Even worst, life insurance advice is hard to come by!
+Even worse, life insurance advice is hard to come by!

 Two options are actuarially equivalent if their expected outcomes have the same value.
 This may sound like nothing more than a bunch of insurance mumbo jumbo, the kind that’s only meant to confuse you.
 But actuarial equivalence is an easy concept to understand once someone breaks it down for you.
 That’s what we’re about to do with this simple example.

 Let’s say that I give you two options to choose from, both involving a coin flip but with different payoffs.